Financing and delivering Resilient Infrastructure

 The audience

-The Programme is designed for market moving, thought leaders, designers, planners and developers that can wrestle clarity from ambiguity and drive change.
-They will be from Sell side and Buyside firms, NGO’s, startups, Tech giants and the Public sector with a business mindset and a technical muscle.
+They will be from Sell side and Buyside firms, Corporate’s, Utilities, NGO’s, startups, Tech giants and the Public sector with a business mindset and a technical muscle.

 The outcome

 Our purpose is clarity.
-MVP designs, customer journeys, platform ideas, tokenisation, whatever we can share with colleagues across the Industry to move the market.
+MVP designs, customer journeys, platform ideas, whatever we can share with colleagues across the Industry to move the market.

 Our audacious goal will be to take the best ideas forward through incubation and investment to help develop the creation of an operational poster child for the Industry to follow.